 Alternatively, you may choose to allow the physician to select the compound strength of their own choosing; the slider calculates the compound's cost according to the percentage of active ingredient.
+Or the prescribing physician may opt to invent a unique compound, specific to a particular patient.
+When that occurs, you the pharmacist will decide the cost of their innovation.

 Supposing you elected to allow your doctors to choose their own compound strength for a particular compound.
 They'd be presented with a slider bar offering a range of percentages corrsponding to a range of prices.
-The compound would be found under whatever "Category" you assigned it, (e.g., Acne, Wart Topicals, etc.).
+The compound would be found under whatever Category you assigned it, (e.g., Acne, Wart Topicals, etc.).

-Your physicians choose compounds from a list like in the figure, "Order & Edit Compounds".
+Your physicians choose compounds from a list like in the figure, Order & Edit Compounds.
 They select a category and when they click the "Order" button, it places their order your Order Archive queue, sends an email notification of that order and adds an alert to your Alert list.

 As an administrator of your Pharmacompound App, you will receive notification when a physician applies to join your network.
-Your next step will be to go to the Manage Physicians page and (if the physician is one you want) use applicant's the "Accept" dropdown to choose "Yes" and click the "Update" button on the far right.
+Your next step will be to go to the Manage Physicians page and (if the physician is one you want) use applicant's the "Accept" dropdown to choose "Yes" and click the Update button on the far right.
 This admits the doctor to your network.

 If you ever need to update any of the physicians' other information, simply make the edits in the appropriate fields and click Update.
 Similarly, you can remove a physician from your network by clicking Remove.